affan-habib/syntax-highlighting/README.md

 1. Type text into the input box.
 2. The word "tomato" will be highlighted whenever it appears in the input.
 3. Suggestions for words starting with the same character as the input will appear below the input box.

+   - As you type, suggestions from the predefined list will appear.
+   - Suggestions will be filtered as you type more characters that match the predefined list.

 ## Components Breakdown